Information-theoretic multi-time-scale partially observable systems with inspiration from leukemia treatment: Information-theoretic control system

 \section{Information-theoretic control system}

-Designing a control policy for \eqref{gensys} is theoretically challenging due to the unknown parameter vector $\theta$, the unobservable state, and the multiple time scales.
-Here, we provide a pathway to handle not knowing the true value of $\theta$ and potential differences between $\mathbb{T}_N$ and $\mathbb{T}_y$.
+Toward designing a control policy for \eqref{gensys}, here we provide a pathway for estimating $\theta$ and managing potential differences between $\mathbb{T}_N$ and $\mathbb{T}_y$.
 First, we specify cost functions to assess the quality of measurements using concepts from optimum experiment design.
 Second, we define an enlarged system to record these information-theoretic costs.
 We conclude the section by studying the system's properties in Theorem \ref{thm1}.